Noza23/myovision-app/README.md

   - Place it in the *./checkpoints/* directory

 ## 2. Install Dependencies
-  - Install python dependencies using: ```pip install -r requirements.txt```
+  1. ***Python Dependencies:***

+      - For the depdenceny management we use Poetry, for installation follow the instructions [link](https://python-poetry.org/docs/#installation), After installing Poetry, you can install the dependencies using: `poetry install`
+  2. ***Redis***:

-  - Install redis: follow the simple instructions based on your OS [link](https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/)
+      - In order to install redis, follow the instructions based on your OS [link](https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/)

 ## 3. Set Environment variables